-To facilitate its exercise of independent judgment in carrying out its responsibilities, the Board currently has a lead director and will have an independent Chair of the Board as of the date of the Meeting and has adopted policies and other informal mechanisms described elsewhere in this Circular, including at "Statement of Corporate Governance Practices - Board of Directors - Board Meetings and Attendance", "Statement of Corporate Governance Practices - Chair of the Board", "Statement of Corporate Governance, Compensation and Committees - Comm

-Nominating Committee" and "Statement of Corporate Governance Practices - Ethical Business Conduct".
-Additionally, the Audit Committee and the Corporate Governance, Compensation and Nominating Committee are each composed entirely of "independent" directors.
+To facilitate its exercise of independent judgment in carrying out its responsibilities, the Board currently has an independent Chair of the Board as of the date of the Meeting and has adopted policies and other informal mechanisms described elsewhere in this Circular, including at "Statement of Corporate Governance Practices - Board of Directors - Board Meetings and Attendance", "Statement of Corporate Governance Practices - Board of Directors - Chair of the Board", "Statement of Corporate Governance Practices - Board Committees - Corporate Governance, Compensation and Nominating Committee" and "Statement of Corporate Governance Practices - Ethical Business Conduct".
+Additionally, each standing Committee of the Board is composed entirely of "independent" directors.